akudilcz/uah-gist-mutraff-bastra/README.md

 * Implementing driver-side traffic policies, such as Intention-Aware decisions.

 You should use this package as follows:
+* Supported platforms
 * Check the License and Use Terms section.
 * Installation and setup.
 * Quickstart (execute the out-of-the-box *Grid* scene).
 * Clone the *Grid* scene and create your own.

-## License and Contact info
+## Contact info
-Bastra is part of the MUTRAFF traffic research project developed at the *[GIST Search Group (Telematic Services Engineering Group](https://portal.uah.es/portal/page/portal/grupos_de_investigacion/49/Presentacion/QuienesSomos)* at *[Universidad de Alcala](http://www.uah.es)* developed by:
+Bastra is part of the MUTRAFF traffic research project developed at the *[GIST Research Group (Telematic Services Engineering Group](https://portal.uah.es/portal/page/portal/grupos_de_investigacion/49/Presentacion/QuienesSomos)* at *[Universidad de Alcala](http://www.uah.es)* developed by:
 * Prof. Dr. Miguel Angel Lopez Carmona.
 Traffic Group Leader.
 [Contact](mailto://miguellopez.carmona@uah.es)
 * Phd.
 Alvaro Paricio Garcia.
 MUTRAFF Traffic Researcher [Contact](mailto://alvaro.paricio@uah.es).
 * Eng.
 Valentin Alberti.
 Main developer.

+## Supported Platforms

+Bastra has been tested succesfully in the following platforms:
+* Linux CentOS.6 x64
+* OS X Darwin x64 (MAC)
+* Windows 7

+If you port the tool to a new platform, we will kindly appreciate your contribution.

+## License and Use Terms

 All rights belong to its creators.
 No total or partial distribution is allowed without previous written consent.

+SUMO is licensed [GPL v3](https://gnu.org/licenses/gpl.html) as stated in [Sumo License](http://sumo.dlr.de/wiki/License) where all its dependencies are also listed.

 ## Installation and Setup